• Home

 Ace, blog, bot, Capgemini, chatbot, Leon Smiers, Oracle

-I have been fortunate to be supporting and occasionally contributing to a series of blogs on Chatbots being written by Leon Smiers, Capgemini Oracle Chatbot SME (and also Oracle Ace).
+I have been fortunate to be supporting and occasionally contributing to a series of blogs on Chatbots written by Leon Smiers, Capgemini Oracle Chatbot SME (and also Oracle Ace).
 The blog posts are:

 • Chatbots meeting expectations, introducing the chatbot maturity model